Home Water Softening

 What are the environmental impacts of home softening?

-In some communities, home water softeners drain to municipal wastewater treatment plants, which are not designed to remove chlorides.
+In some communities, home water softeners drain to municipal wastewater treatment plants, which are not designed to remove chloride.
 The chloride passes through the treatment plant and ends up in our lakes and streams.
 In homes with private wells and home softeners, chloride drains to the home’s septic system and then ends up in lakes and streams.